SynaBun / Documentation

 # Clone the repository

-git clone https://github.com/danilokhury/Synabun.git
+git clone --depth=1 https://github.com/danilokhury/Synabun.git

-cd synabun
+cd Synabun

 npm start